ujjawal0503/iiitb_bc/README.md

 Save all the changes made above and Navigate to the openlane folder in terminal and give the following command :<br>
+**1. Running openlane in interactive mode:**
+        The commands to the run the flow in interactive mode is given below:

 ```
 $ make mount (if this command doesnot go through prefix it with sudo)